c-sanders/Quaternion/README.md

 ```

 You can probably start to see by now why quaternions are called such.
 If you haven't worked it out, it
-is because they are comprised of four parts, and "quat" comes from the Latin word for four.
+is because they are comprised of four parts, and the prefix "quater" comes from the Latin word for four.

 As an interesting aside, the following relationship also holds for `i`, `j`, and `k`.